 Bitcoin is like a Ponzi scheme because there are massive rewards for the first adopters.

-Early Adopters Makes Bitcoin Possible
+Early Adoption Makes Bitcoin Possible

 In fact, Bitcoin could never work without this “early-adopter reward“.
-Without the incentive, there would have been very little reason for people to mine or purchase bitcoins in the early days, or even to this day; technological curiosity alone almost certainly would not have been sufficient to bootstrap the currency.
+Without the incentive, there would have been very little reason for people to mine or purchase bitcoins in the early days, or even to this day.
+Technological curiosity alone almost certainly would not have been sufficient to bootstrap the currency.

 Bitcoin Has Real Value

-Real, value-adding systems (or investments) are not zero-sum; the late-comers — even the last person to adopt — can benefit in addition to the early adopters (assuming they don't buy into a speculative frenzy/bubble and get burnt when the price corrects).
+Real, value-adding systems (or investments) are not zero-sum.
+The late-comers — even the last person to adopt — can benefit in addition to the early adopters (assuming they don't buy into a speculative frenzy/bubble and get burnt when the price corrects).

 Bitcoin has a number of features that make it attractive versus traditional currencies and payment networks.
-Unlike Ponzi or “pyramid” schemes, Bitcoin is a useful, value-adding technology — nobody has to lose for others to gain (even though early adopters may, in the short run, benefit more).
+Unlike Ponzi or “pyramid” schemes, Bitcoin is a useful, value-adding technology — and nobody has to lose for others to gain (even though early adopters may, in the short run, benefit more).